ktock/container2wasm/examples/emscripten-qemu-tcg/README.md

 c2w experimentally integrates QEMU TCG on Wasm(emscripten).
 Multicore CPUs can also be enabled leveraging MTTCG(Multi-Threded TCG).

+> NOTE: Example of AArch64 container with QEMU TCG is available at [./../emscripten-aarch64](./../emscripten-aarch64)

 Example: x86_64 alpine on emscripten

 ```